 Ilias Kyriazis Digital Cultural Heritage

-Ilias Kyriazis is data curator, working on the project Restaging Fashion.
+Ilias Kyriazis was a data curator working on the project Restaging Fashion.
 His activities concentrate on information visualization, open GLAM data, and creative coding.

 Projects Contributions